wbamberg/idl-reference/docs/nsICrashReporter.md

 Add some extra data to be submitted with a crash report.

-@param key
-       Name of the data to be added.
-@param data
-       Data to be added.

 @throw NS_ERROR_NOT_INITIALIZED if crash reporting not initialized
 @throw NS_ERROR_INVALID_ARG if key or data contain invalid characters.